LanceStasinski/MERN-app/README.md

 * useCallback() - prevent a function from being recreated each time a component renders
 * useEffect() - manage effects after a component renders
 * useParams() - hook from React Router DOM that retrieves values from route params

+## The Backend

+### NodeJS

+The backend is a REST api that has separate routes and controllers for places and users.
+These routes allow a user to signup, login, find a list of all users, create a place, retrieve all places for single user, update a place, and delete a place.
+The server is built using the Express framework.
+Validation was added using the `express-validator` package.
+Coordinates are generated for each place using the Geocoding API from Google.